Petahala/Ranpu-s-tmux-vim/README.md

 # Windows tmux + Neovim Dotfiles
-This repository stores the current Windows-focused `Neovim` and `tmux` configuration used on this machine.
+This repository stores the current Windows-focused `Neovim` and `tmux` configuration.

 This is not a generic Linux dotfiles repo.
 Some behavior is intentionally Windows-specific, especially: